metamn/react/content/blog/react-is-functional-and-reactive/index.md

 ### Side effects, managed

-When side effects are not avoidable at least they have to be implemented in a way to not distort the original application flow &mdash; [to stay resilient](https://overreacted.io/writing-resilient-components/#writing-resilient-components).
+When side effects are not avoidable they have to be made [resilient](https://overreacted.io/writing-resilient-components/#writing-resilient-components) &mdash; not distorting the original application flow.

 ```js
 /**